kose-bioinfo/biscotti/README.md

 ## Citation

-If you use this code or adapt components in your research, please cite:
+If you use this tool or adapt components in your research, please cite:

 **Kose, S. H. (2025).** *BISCOTTI: A Scalable Tool for Custom BLOSUM Matrix Construction.* GitHub repository: [https://github.com/kose-bioinfo/biscotti](https://github.com/kose-bioinfo/biscotti)

 ### Acknowledgements

 BISCOTTI was developed in collaboration with the [Tregoning Lab](https://www.imperial.ac.uk/infectious-disease/research/immunology-infection/mucosal-infection-and-immunity/).
-I would particularly like to acknowledge the valuable methodological discussions with [Barbara Bravi](https://gitlab.com/bbravi) during the design of the approach, and the important contributions of Valeria Gerardi in generating and processing the sequence datasets that supported development of the tool.
+With special thanks to Valeria Gerardi, [Barbara Bravi](https://gitlab.com/bbravi) and John Tregoning for their expertise and help in supporting the implementation of this tool.

 ## Other References